 What does work is making the shift from believing our role is to ensure they eat the right food at each meal, to… providing a variety of foods, plenty of food, and an environment in which they can learn what works best for them.

-we need to bring to light if we want to raise a body confident child.
+we need to get comfortable with if we want to raise a body confident child.

-It’s the idea that it’s our job to keep our child within an acceptable size range.
-There is an unchecked assumption that if our child gets “too big”, we as the parent are ultimately responsible.
+It’s the loudly communicated rule that it’s our job to keep our child within an acceptable size range.
+There is an unchecked – but widely believed – assumption that if our child gets “too big”, we as the parent are ultimately responsible.

 A dr might say – it’s time you made some changes.

-Or a poster might say – Simple rules for a healthy weight home – as if the rules you put in place at home are what determines your child’s shape and size in the long run.
+Or a poster might say – Simple rules for a healthy weight home – as if the rules you enforce at home are what determines your child’s shape and size in the long run.

-So let’s look at whether a parent actually has that kind of power to control the size and shape of a child.
+So let’s look at whether we parents actually have the kind of power required to control the size and shape of our children.